slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently."
 -- Warren Buffett*

-Take ownership of your life, only then you will cultivate respect for yourself and respect from others.
-Your choices determined the body, bank account, and relationships that you have right now.
+Take ownership of your life; only then you will cultivate respect for yourself and earn respect from others.
+Your choices have determined the body, bank account, and relationships that you have right now.

 > *"Be the person your dog thinks you are."
 -- J.W.
 Stephens*